nitoloz/salary-report/README.md

 # Salary report vizualization with D3.js
 Data for this report was collected from European IT community in December 2017 and December 2018.
-Special thanks to [Viktor and Sergey](http://asdcode.de/) for a great datasets!
+Special thanks to [Viktor and Sergey](http://asdcode.de/) for great datasets!

 ## Demo
 * [Demo available here]( https://nitoloz.github.io/salary-report/).